Who makes this comic, anyway?

 Can I send you comic ideas?

-You can send me theatre stories!
-He enjoys hearing about them and sometimes they’ll inspire a comic, but don’t send things like “in panel one Morty does this.”
-Those make Steve grumpier than he usually is.
+You can send Steve theatre stories!
+He enjoys hearing about them and sometimes they’ll inspire a comic, but don’t send things like “in panel one Morty does this…” Those make Steve grumpier than he usually is.
 And he’s already pretty grumpy.

 What Hogwarts House do the characters belong to?

-Wuggles and Leo are Hufflepuffs, Morty and Cass are Ravenclaws, Garvis, Sam, and the Intern are Gryffindors, and Steve, Rachel, and Sharon are Slytherins.
+Wuggles and Leo are Hufflepuffs; Morty, Cass, and Jo are Ravenclaws; Garvis, Sam, and the Intern are Gryffindors; and Steve, Rachel, and Sharon are Slytherins.
 Actual Steve is a Hufflepuff.

 Are there any articles or reviews out there about Q2Q Comics?

 2014 Exeunt Magazine Interview